guaix-ucm/licaplot/README.md

  Collection of processing and plotting commands to analyze sensors and filters using the LICA Optical Test Bench.

- This is a simpler counterpart for sensors of [rawplot](https://guaix.ucm.es/rawplot).
+ This is a counterpart for sensors of [rawplot](https://guaix.ucm.es/rawplot).

  # Installation